rwoodill/VBA-challenge/README.md

 Other Considerations
 Use the sheet alphabetical_testing.xlsx while developing your code.
 This dataset is smaller and will allow you to test faster.
 Your code should run on this file in under 3 to 5 minutes.

-Make sure that the script acts the same on every sheet.
+	x Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.